How Supplements Can Help Manage Anxiety Symptoms

 Can supplements really help reduce my anxiety?

-A panic attack involves an onset of discomfort or fear that within minutes can reach a highly distressing peak for the individual who is experiencing it.
+A panic attack involves an onset of discomfort or fear that, within minutes, can reach a highly distressing peak for an individual.
 A panic attack typically comes with at least four of the following symptoms

 • shortness of breath